Home

 Harry Ellingham

 Harry Ellingham came from Birmingham, England, where he founded the Piano-Player Review in 1912, a publication for pianolists and player piano owners which lasted for less than three years, but which was a shining effort in the promotion of the instrument and its music.
 Ernest Newman, the music critic, succeeded Ellingham as editor, but Ellingham himself ran the administrative side of the monthly magazine, which is still to be found at the British Library and the Central Library in Birmingham.
 Later on, he used some of his articles from the Piano Player Review in his book, How to Use a Player Piano, published in 1922 by Grant Richards in London.
+By that time he had set up in the player-piano business on his own account, as a representative of the Solo-Apollo, with which he appeared as soloist in the Grieg Piano Concerto, with the City of Birmingham Orchestra.
+This memorable concert took place at the Assembly Rooms in Tamworth on 2 November 1922, and was conducted by the orchestra's founding musical director, Appleby Matthews.
 As the player piano became less popular, Harry Ellingham became interested in the allied art of audio engineering, working as one of the BBC's first balance engineers, and writing a series of articles on the subject in the Musical Times between May and November 1938.

 Queen Elisabeth of the Belgians (1876-1965)